AbhijeetMaske/seleniumFramework/src/main/java/com/seleniumFramework/utilities/utilities.md

 ```

 ## 4. DateTimeUtils.java
-Offers methods for handling date and time operations, such as getting the current date/time, formatting, parsing, and calculating differences.
+DateTimeUtils offers a suite of methods for handling date and time operations, such as obtaining the current date/time, formatting, parsing, and calculating date/time differences.
+It promotes consistent and reliable date/time manipulation across test scenarios.
 Example usage:
 ```java
 @String currentDate = DateTimeUtils.getCurrentDate();